 V. Further, the applicant was only working in the post of AD(OL) on an officiating basis without any lien against the said post.
-Nevertheless, applicant states that various provisions under FR 22(I)(a)(3) deal with conditions when a Government servant has held previously a post substantively or in officiation in the same post or a permanent or a temporary post then his initial pay shall not except in cases of reversion to parent cadre governed by proviso 1(3) be less than the pay which may be classed as pay by the President under Rule 9 (21) (a) (iii) which he drew on the last occasion and he shall count the period during which he drew that pay on a regular basis on such last occasion and any previous occasions for increment in the stage of the time scale equivalent to that pay.
-The FR as elaborated by the applicant, would not be of any assistance to the applicant in view of the law pronounced by the Hon'ble Supreme Court that pay scales recommended by expert bodies, which are accepted, are not to be tinkered with.
+Nevertheless, applicant states that that various provisions under FR 22(I)(a)(3) deal with conditions when a Government servant has held previously a post substantively or in officiation in the same post or a permanent or a temporary post then his initial pay shall not except in cases of reversion to parent cadre governed by proviso 1(3) be less than the pay which may be classed as pay by the President under Rule 9 (21) (a) (iii) which he drew on the last occasion and he shall count the period during which he drew that pay on a regular basis on such last occasion and any previous occasions for increment in the stage of the time scale equivalent to that pay.
+The FR as expounded by the applicant would not come to his rescue, in view of the law laid down by the Hon'ble Apex to not to tinker with the pay scales fixed by expert bodies.
 For understanding the application of FR 22 (I) (a) (3), we extract the main provision as under:

-FR 22 (I) (a) (3): When appointment to the new post is made on his own request under sub-rule (a) of Rule 15 of the said rules, and if the maximum pay in the time-scale of that post is lower than his pay in respect of the old post held regularly, he shall draw that maximum as his initial Pay- "
+FR 22 (I) (a) (3): When appointment to the new post is made on his own request under sub-rule (a) of Rule 15 of the said rules, and if the maximum pay in the time-scale of that post is lower than his pay in respect of the old post held regularly, he shall draw that maximum as his initial Pay.